 Q. I saw that when WHPS reopened in June, campus is now open 8am-5pm.
 Will you go back to 7am-6pm in the fall?

-We hope to be back to regular hours as soon as possible.
 We know families rely on us for childcare, and we will do everything we can to get back to 7-6 as soon as possible.
 The reduced hours are primarily because of the strict cohorting requirements (we can't mix students from different Class Family Groups).
 We will resume normal hours when the cohorting requirement is lifted.